hcmendel/PeptideMiner/README.md

 - HMMER 3.0

-- Python2.7 (NPpip is not compatible with Python 3.5+)
+- Python2.7 (PeptideMiner is not compatible with Python 3.5+)

 1.2.
-Running NPpip
+Running PeptideMiner

 1) The user creates a directory from where the program will run (working directory).
 All output files will be directed to the working directory